Long-billed Thrasher © Dorian Anderson / Macaulay Library

 These icons tell you if a species is rare (red dot) or uncommon (orange semi-circle) for the bird to be seen at the location and on the date that you selected.
 The same species that is common in summer might be rare in winter.
 Merlin knows which species are common or rare based on observations submitted to eBird, a citizen-science project that gathers observations from birders around the world.

-Why are some of the bird photos grayed out?
+Why are some of the bird photos small or missing?

-If Merlin seems to be missing photos, or it's asking you to install a bird pack, there may have been an error with the bird pack you installed.
+If Merlin seems to be missing photos, or is displaying some photos very small, there may have been an error with the bird pack you installed.
 You can delete your installed bird pack, and download it again to get the latest photos, sounds, and ID help.

 Can I use Merlin when I don't have Internet?